duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 # Puma

 Puma is now default webserver on rails.
-But by default it runs in single mode WEB_CONCURRENCY=1 so on heroku it will allow RAILS_MAX_THREADS connections if GIL is not trigered.
+But by default it runs in single mode WEB_CONCURRENCY=0 so on heroku it will allow RAILS_MAX_THREADS connections if GIL is not trigered.
+In cluster mode WEB_CONCURRENCY=1 (or more) there is one master process and worker processes.
 You can simulate slow connection with `sleep 10` (sleep does not trigger GIL).

 ~~~